-- Into the PmRoot
+- Into the PmaRoot

-object add a new PmFolder
+object add a new PmaFolder

-object named "Communication".
+object named "Comm".

-- In the upper portion of the following window select the communication type "Network TCP IP communication".
+- In the upper portion of the following window select the communication type "Network TCP/IP communication".

 - Enter the PLC network address

 By the procedure described above, you have just added and configured the communication driver.
 The system created automatically communication objects PmaComm

 with corresponding settings.

 - Data containing prepared variables with ExtComm